markusmansouri/skynewsrss/README.md

 ##  How to Run the Project

  Step 1: Run the Backend (Spring Boot)
+ Run the Spring Boot Application
+ If using a terminal
+ ./mvnw spring-boot:run

 > Make sure Java 17+ and Maven are installed on your system.